CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Cyclic Proofs

+Note that when a premise appears as part of a cycle, it needn't be a direct ancestor.
+In particular, a cousin node may be used as a lemma by the \( \rlnm{Subst} \) rule. \end{definition}

 \begin{remark}[Rules in \cref{fig:Inference rules} defining equational preproofs] \phantom{-} \begin{enumerate} \item The rules are named according to their goal-orientated use.
-Hence \( \rlnm{Reduce} \) refers to the reduction of a goal to the premise. \item Similarly, in derivations involving substitution, i.e.\ rule \( \rlnm{Subst} \), we will refer to the left- and right-hand premises as the \defn{lemma} and \defn{continuation} respectively.
+Hence \( \rlnm{Reduce} \) refers to the reduction of a goal to the premise. \item In this light, we will refer to the left- and right-hand premises the \( \rlnm{Subst} \) rule as the \defn{lemma} and \defn{continuation} respectively.
 The reason behind this convention will later become apparent when discussing our proof search algorithm \cref{sec:Implementation}. \item As the usual rules of transitivity, congruence, and instantiation are instances of \( \rlnm{Subst} \), they are trivially derivable.
 Symmetry follows immediately from the use of unordered equations.
 In particular, any combination of these rules can be used to form cycles. \item In the rule \( \rlnm{Case} \), there are as many equations in the premises as there are constructors of the datatype \( d \). \end{enumerate} \end{remark}

 A trivial example of a preproof can be constructed by using substitution to rewrite any equation according to itself, thus assuming the exact equation which is to be proved.

 \begin{example} Let \( V = \{ 0,\, 1 \} \), let \( e(0) \) and \( e(1) \) be the equations \( \mathtt{Cons}\ x\ xs \doteq \mathtt{Nil} \) and \( \mathtt{Nil} \doteq \mathtt{Nil} \), let \( r(0) \) and \( r(1) \) be the rules \( \rlnm{Subst} \) and \( \rlnm{Refl} \), and let \( p(0) = [0,\, 1] \) and \( p(1) = [] \).
 Then \( (V,\, e,\, r,\, p) \) is a preproof satisfying \cref{def:Preproof}.